BBC Story October 2022 - No one joined the dots - https://www.bbc.co.uk/news/uk-63298087

 (Page 39) "Failure to comply with the guidelines "consultant duty of care" should prompt the Medical Director to instigate a formal investigation into conduct allegations in line with the Trust’s procedure for dealing with conduct, capability and health issues for medical and dental staff.
 To-date poor consultant behaviour regarding lack of accessibility and presence on the delivery suite has not been challenged by management.
 Plans are that consultant presence will be monitored on both sites. "

-We had a meeting arranged for the end of January 2019 with the CQC in London.
+We finally had a meeting arranged for the end of January 2019 with the CQC in London.
 We presented a document that highlighted all of the issues we knew and also presented the RCOG report from 2015 which they were seemingly unaware of, we left a copy with them.
 Here is what we presented.
 They promised to investigate at the highest level and to take the maximum action they could thereafter.
 It wasn't until late August 2019 that we heard that Harry's case had been in front of an internal panel and had been approved for 2nd stage investigation.
 At this stage it looked quite likely that they were investigating a criminal case under Regulation 12 of the Health and Social Care Act 2008.
 Confirmation didn't come until October 1st when they wrote to the Trust and us to say they were formally investigating a Criminal charge under Regulation 12 of the Health and Social Care Act.
-On October 8th 2020, nearly 3 years after Harry's birth, the Trust were charged with the criminal offence of unsafe care and treatment for Harry and a second charge of unsafe care and treatment of Sarah - the case will be in court in April 2021 and they were fined £1.1 million discounted to £766k following a guilty plea.
+On October 8th 2020, nearly 3 years after Harry's birth, the Trust were charged with the criminal offence of unsafe care and treatment for Harry and a second charge of unsafe care and treatment of Sarah - the case went to court in April 2021 and they were fined £1.1 million discounted to £766k following a guilty plea.